Sweetboy13735/Monke-Bot/CONTRIBUTING.md

-# Contributing to my portfolio page
+# Contributing to Monke Bot
 First of all, thanks for having an interest in contributing.
 It really means a lot! :D

 Monke Bot was originally created as a shit-post, but I'm always open for any improvements!